Conference magazine. Ripping Learning off the Page. Virtual reality is a powerful, low-cost, easy-to-access resource for teachers.

 Since the Great Recession, nobody buys the false impression that you can get a credential after studying for four years, land a job, and then have a career with the same core set of skills over your entire life.
 Even professional career tracks like medicine and law are under outside economic and technological pressure to change and adapt at a faster pace than ever before.
+The idea of school and college teaching you the skills you need to succeed is so laughable today that it is considered a joke among employers.
 Demand for Digital Courseware Is Higher Than Supply, Survey Says.
 Now, more than ever, higher education stakeholders believe digital course materials are the key to solving systemwide problems.

 A recent Pearson Education survey called “Digital appetite vs. what’s on the table,” found that at least 84 percent of students, teachers and administrators said a shift to digital could help with challenges they face. §.
 Modern educational process undergoes regular changes and one of the main reasons of that is technological development.

 Not only the technology develops nowadays, children and teachers do too.
 This fact contributes to the constant enhancement of the approaches, methods of teaching let alone accommodation, devices, and facilities.
+Though there are many disagreements on this topic, classrooms also change their look getting much more technologically advanced.
 How Well are we Preparing Students for the Future of Work?
 As a former history teacher, it makes me laugh and cry that so many prominent figures in education (especially education technology) have such a poor understanding of the history of their subject.